WordPress/gutenberg/packages/core-data/src/types/README.md

 ### Context-aware type checks for entity records

 WordPress REST API returns different responses based on the `context` query parameter, which typically is one of `view`, `edit`, or `embed`.
+See the [REST API documentation](https://developer.wordpress.org/rest-api/) to learn more.

 For example, requesting `/wp/v2/posts/1?context=view` yields: